 Creamy Garlic Bread Pasta Bake Recipe

 This is one of those meals you make when you don’t feel like cooking.
 You also want something that feels like a hug.
-It’s part baked pasta, part garlic bread, and the combo is so solid.
-It’s basically become a weekly thing over here.
+It’s part-baked pasta, part garlic bread, and the combo is so solid.
+In fact, this garlic bread pasta bake has basically become a weekly thing over here.

 Short pasta tossed with marinara, cottage cheese, ricotta, and melty mozzarella gets topped with buttery, garlicky bread chunks.
 Then, it is baked until golden and bubbly.
 The bread crisps up like garlic toast right on top of the pasta—so you get that crunchy-cheesy bite with your noodles.
-Zero extra dishes required.
+Zero extra dishes required for your pasta bake that combines garlic bread in every bite.

 Shop the Tools